Parvina-hash/Parvina-hash/README.md

 - 👋 Hi, I’m @Parvina-hash
 - 👀 I’m interested in IT subject.
-- 🌱 I’m currently learning about it.
+- 🌱 I’m currently learning about how to create learning-playing programme
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on playing to study and create own game to learn
 - 📫 How to reach me ...

 <!---